quorten/madlibs/README.md

 This simple Mad Libs game goes a long way back in my programming experience.
-Originally, it started as the first program that I could write once I learned enough about C++ program.
+Originally, it started as the first program that I could write in the year 2004 once I learned enough about C++ programming.
 I originally wrote it by hard-coding the stories and questions into C++ source code files.
 Howeveer, I always wrote a story plan before I wrote the code.
-Later on, I wanted to create "Ultimate Mad Libs", a super large full-scale GUI application with tons of options.
+Later on, I wanted to create "Ultimate Mad Libs" in the year 2008, a super large full-scale GUI application with tons of options.
 However, I got in to too many arguments amoung myself about trivial matters such as what XML formatting I should use for the story files.
-Then one day I whipped up a C++ program that basically read in my story plan files (with a few modifications).
+Then one day in the year 2009 I whipped up a C++ program that basically read in my story plan files (with a few modifications).
 That worked and it was mostly elegant, except for the fact that it was written in C++.
-Thus, after I became more skilled in pure C programming, I made trivial changes to the program to convert it to C.  Then I was able to successfully compile and run it on an obsolete Macintosh, and that was amazing.
+Thus, after I became more skilled in pure C programming, I made trivial changes to the program to convert it to C in the year 2011.
+Then I was able to successfully compile and run it on an obsolete Macintosh, and that was amazing.
 After all, I believe that simple programs should be able to run on simple computers, but that previously wasn't possible when I had the Mad Libs program written in C++.